mbheinen/bpa-ipf-tsp/README.md

 # Interactive Power Flow & Transient Stability Program
-This is a fork of the Bonneville Power Administration's Interactive Power Flow (IPF) and Transient Stability Program (TSP).
-IPF and TSP were made public domain by Bonneville Power Administration back in the early 2000s.
+This is a fork of Bonneville Power Administration's Interactive Power Flow (IPF) and Transient Stability Program (TSP).
+IPF and TSP were made public domain by Bonneville Power Administration (BPA) back in 1994.
 The original source code for this repo was obtained from ftp://ftp.bpa.gov, which no longer seems to be available.

+Interactive Power Flow (IPF) was developed by BPA and its contractors with about 20% of the cost supported by the Electric Power Research Institute (EPRI).
+By mutual agreement, as described in EPRI Agreement RP2746-03 entitled Graphical User Interface for Powerflow, March, 1992, all results of this project--including the computer program and its documentation--are to be in the public domain.
+In a separate Memorandum of Understanding with the Western Systems Coordinating Council (WSCC), BPA agreed in March, 1992, to keep WSCC informed of progress, to make its best effort to develop the program according to the Guidelines adopted by the WSCC Computer Program Management Subcommittee, and to make the final results available for possible further development by WSCC.

-The goal of this project is to breathe life into this code base again.
-The initial goal to get the command line tools working for benchmarking future projects related to power flow or transient stability analysis.
+The goal is to breathe life into this codebase again.
+The initial step is to get the command line tools working for benchmarking future projects related to power flow or transient stability analysis.
 Note that the original programs had a GUI component built with [Motif X Window], but given how dated it is, it is very unlikely it will ever run without significant effort.
-The initial goal is to get the power flow and transient programs operational enough to be able to be used from the command line and later see if original GUI components can be made to work again.
+Once the power flow and transient programs are operational, it wil be easier to see if original GUI components can be made to work again.

 # Building
 The majority of this codebase is Fortran with some C. Both Fortran and C compiler are needed in order to compile it.
 Also, note that to this point it has only been test compiled on CentOS.
 To get the compilers: